3DGTN: 3D Dual-Attention GLocal Transformer Network for Point Cloud Classification and Segmentation: Related Work

-Point Cloud Transformer (PCT), as a standard global Transformer network, was proposed in \cite{guo2021pct}.
-In PCT, all input points were leveraged for global feature extraction.
-PCT first adopted a neighborhood-embedding strategy to aggregate the local information, followed by feeding the embedded features into four stacked global Transformer blocks.
-Lastly, it utilized a global Max and Average (MA) pooling to extract the global information for point cloud classification.
 3CROSSNet proposed in \cite{han20223crossnet} used multi-scale global information for classification.
 Taking the raw point cloud as input, it first generated three point subsets with different resolutions by Farthest Point Sampling (FPS).
-Secondly, it established $k$NN neighborhoods and extracted local information by a series of Multi-Layer Perception (MLP) modules for each point subset.
+Secondly, it established $k$-Nearest Neighborhood ($k$NN) \cite{qi2017pointnet} and extracted local information by a series of Multi-Layer Perception (MLP) modules for each point subset.
 Thirdly, the cascaded global Transformer blocks were applied to extract the global information of each subset.
 Lastly, given the multi-scale global features, 3CROSSNet used the Cross-Level Cross-Attention (CLCA) and Cross-Scale Cross-Attention (CSCA) modules to capture long-range inter- and intra-level dependencies for classification.
-As a local Transformer network, Point Transformer (PT) \cite{zhao2021point} focused on extracting local information by the Transformer.
-It had five local Transformer blocks operated on the downsampling point sets.
-Specifically, for each block, it constructed $k$NN neighborhoods for sampling points, followed by utilizing a vector-attention mechanism to capture local features.
-After five local Transformer blocks, PT used a global MA pooling to extract the global feature for classification.
-Local Feature Transformer Network (LFT-Net) had a similar architecture.
-However, it used an additional trans-pooling module to alleviate the feature loss during the pooling.

-The channel-wise Transformer has been proven to be effective in Geometric Back-projection Network (GBNet) \cite{qiu2021geometric}.
-GBNet used a Channel-wise Affinity Attention (CAA) module to capture the channel-wise global information.
-It had achieved state-of-the-art performance in point cloud classification.
-Dual Transformer Network (DTNet) \cite{han2022dual} combined both the point-wise and channel-wise self-attention mechanisms for global feature extraction.
-The ablation experiments in DTNet showed that the combined global feature works better than any feature from only point-wise or only channel-wise self-attention mechanism.
-Inspired by DTNet, our paper also adopted a dual self-attention mechanism, i.e., both point-wise and channel-wise self-attention for global feature learning.